 - Decks and Patios: Do you need a view of the city skyline or are you content with a few nice trees

-- Create yourself a checklist of your must haves and what you can’t live without.
+- Create a Checklist: Include your must haves and what you can’t live without.

 Once you found a great neighborhood you need a trustworthy realtor who can help you make informed choices: